cuba-platform/website-content/Learning Materials/Quick Start/Captions/Captions EN.md

 For this video, in addition to the CUBA Platform framework we will use a plugin for IntelliJ Idea - CUBA Studio.

+## Project Creation

-Let’s create an empty CUBA project and name it SessionPlanner.
-We will use Java 8 as a default JDK.
-CUBA framework uses Gradle as a build tool.
+Let’s create an empty CUBA project with the project namespace - planner.
+We will use Java 11 as the default JDK and the latest stable CUBA version.

-## Project
+We will use an in-memory database - HSQLDB.
+This should be enough for the quick start.
+You can select another database from the drop-down list.
+Leave database connection parameters unchanged.

+The project name will be Session Planner.

+After the first launch CUBA Studio offers you to apply a trial subscription to CUBA Studio Premium.
+It is free for 28 days and gives us some useful optional designers.
+Let’s apply it.

+On the left part of the screen you can see the CUBA Project navigation tree.
+In the center there is a Welcome page, you can use it for quick access to some CUBA functions, documentation, marketplace, and also versions and subscription information.

+On the right side of the screen you can see the Gradle Tool window.
+CUBA framework uses Gradle to build and run the application.

+The standard IntelliJ’s build window is at the bottom.
+We can close some windows to get some space on the screen.
+The CUBA main menu provides quick access to the CUBA-specific features of the IDE.

-## Data Model
+## Data Model Creation

 Now we will create JPA classes along with business rules like mandatory fields, unique fields and relations.

 The business domain model has only two classes (also called entities): Speaker and Session.

+To simplify the development process we added a visual designer to CUBA Studio that makes JPA entities creation easier.
+Right click on the “Data Model” and select “New -> Entity”.

 First, we need to create the Speaker entity.
-It has three fields - first name (mandatory), last name (optional) and email (mandatory and unique).
+It has three fields - first name which is mandatory, last name - optional, and email - mandatory and unique.
 Let’s add validation for the email field.

 CUBA provides an ability to specify a proper entity display in the string format in the UI - “Instance Name”.
-For the speaker, we will select both first and last name.
+For the speaker, we will select both the first and the last names.

-If we have a look at the Java tab of the entity designer, we can see just a JPA-annotated java class.
+Let’s have a closer look at the entity designer.
+Next to the designer tab we can see generated text - JPA-annotated java class.
+They are integrated, so you can change the text and see all the changes in the designer and vice versa.
+Also, you can see the DDL Preview and can create indexes if required.

+For instance, we expect a lot of searches by last name.
+To make this search more efficient we can create an index for the last name field.

 Let’s move further and create the Session entity and link it to our Speaker class.
 First, define the attribute Topic - a mandatory string.
-After that, we will add session start and session end date and time attributes.
-The session end will be a calculated value, being one hour from the start.
+After that, we will add the session start date and the time attribute.
+Add the duration of the session with validation.
+The session end date and time will be a calculated value, we’ll configure it a bit later.

-Now we add a reference to the speaker.
-The relation is many-to-one, so, we’ll define an association field called speaker that references to the speaker class.
+Now we’ll add a mandatory reference to the speaker.
+The relation is many-to-one, so, we’ll define an association field called speaker that references the speaker class.

-For the reference field, let’s use the dropdown+lookup type.

-In addition to this, we create a description field that will contain a session description.
+In addition to this, we’ll create a description field that will contain a session’s long description.
+For the instance name we will select a topic field instead of the description.

-## Adding calculated field

-Now it is time to create a calculated attribute - session’s end date.

-In CUBA, you can add field calculation logic using entity’s lifecycle callbacks.
-You need to create a method and mark it with a proper java annotation.
-The method will be invoked automatically.

-Let’s add a method that will be invoked at the “PrePersist” lifecycle phase.

-Name the method “updateEndDate” and mark it with @PreUpdate annotation in addition to @PrePersist.

-We will create a separate method for the session end time calculation, to reuse it in the application later.

-In this method, we just add one hour to an input parameter.

-And now let’s just add method invocation to the lifecycle method.
+## Creating Calculated Attribute

+Now, we need to create an auto calculated attribute for the session’s end date and time.
+First add the getter method and name it getEndDate.
+Mark the method with the @MetaProperty annotation.
+For the calculated attribute, we need to specify the fields to be loaded.
+In our case, these are startDate and duration.
+Then just add calculation logic.

+Notice that Studio highlights the method because we need to specify a text label for the attribute.
+Let’s add it to the message bundle.

+Now, go back to the designer and have a look.
+We see that the endDate field is added and it is read only and related attributes are specified.

-Our domain model entities have been created.
-Now we need to generate scripts to create a database.
+Our domain model has been created.
+Now, we can create a simple UI to perform CRUD operations over the tables in the database.

-## Creating User Interface
+## Generating CRUD Screens

 CUBA Studio contains a UI screen generation wizard that helps us to create basic, but useful UI screens: